FAQs

 The original method for copy/paste is different from most modern systems:

-- click with ouse the destination
+- click with mouse the destination

 - let up the shift key.
 The system will copy from the selected content and paste it in the destination.